 On drums/percussion, vocals, ambient/incidental music composition, and Chapman Stick, as a drum set teacher, and beyond, musician Luc Bergeron will bring his skill, preparation, experience, and ears to your live or studio project.
 He's available in person, or he can work remotely out of his studio.

-With a career close to completing its fourth decade, Luc Bergeron has nearly done it all.
+With a career in its fourth decade, Luc Bergeron has nearly done it all.
 He has played Rock, small and big group Jazz, Classic R&B/Soul, Fusion, Funk, Folk, Reggae/World Music, Top-40, Heavy Rock, Classic and Contemporary Country, Blues, Electronic, Theater, and Cinematic/Soundtrack music.

 Self-taught at first on drums by listening and playing along with recordings, he then studied under Maine greats Dick Demers and Steve Grover, and attended the University of Maine (Augusta) in the Jazz and Contemporary music program.
 During the past few years, he has also started to play the Chapman Stick, and has taken lessons from renowned Stick maestro Greg Howard.
 In the past couple of years, more hand percussion has been added to his bag of tricks.

-He is now the drummer in the Country/90s Rock band "Blacktop Gone", the drummer in the 80's band "The GE3KS," the drummer/co-leader and director of "portBOWIE," a band which celebrates the life and music of David Bowie and performs annual shows, and the original bands “Goss” and "Long Divide."
-He is in the midst of recording with Goss; he's on singer/songwriter Dan Harris' most recent release, and also fills in when needed for a band he co-founded and named, "Rock Hard, Johnson!".
+He is now the drummer/co-leader and director of "portBOWIE," a band which celebrates the life and music of David Bowie, and the original bands “Goss” and "Long Divide."
+He is in the midst of recording with Scott Hughes, Goss and Karen Kendrick Wilson, and he's on singer/songwriter Dan Harris' most recent release.

 He has taught drum set in one-on-one settings since 1992, first at Spectrum Music in Lewiston and Brunswick, Maine, then at The Music Centre in Brunswick, and at The Drum Shop in Portland, as well as in his own home.
 He authored a drum method book, Beginning Drum Set Coordination, and published the first edition in 2002, with its third edition printed newly available as of January 2019.
 (To order a copy, please send Luc a message on the Contact Page.)
 In mid-2016 he rejoined the teaching staff at The Drum Shop, currently there on Saturdays.